-Since the model's current top-level attention allocation to all trackers is based on the previous iteration's distance estimates, it now determines a new attention allocation for each of A 'units' of attention.
-Each unit is assigned to an object p by sampling an object index from a mixture model: With probability τ an object index is sampled from a distribution obtained by normalizing the confusability of all objects, and with probability $1-\tau$ an object index is sampled from the targets with probability proportional to their confusability.
-The parameter τ controls the extent of inhibition of distracter particles.
-A value of 1 would mean that the model treats targets and distracters equally while dividing up attention.
-A value of 0 would mean that the model ignores all distracters and attends only to the targets2.
+Since the model's current top-level attention allocation to all trackers is based on the previous iteration's distance estimates, it now determines a new attention allocation for each of A "units" of attention.
+Each unit is assigned to an object p by sampling an object index from a mixture model: With probability τ , an object index is sampled from a distribution obtained by normalizing the confusability of all objects, and with probability $1-\tau$, an object index is sampled from the targets with probability proportional to their confusability.
+The parameter τ controls the extent of inhibition of distractor particles.
+A value of 1 would mean that the model treats targets and distractors equally while dividing up attention.
+A value of 0 would mean that the model ignores all distractors and attends only to the targets.
+Grid search in parameter space suggested that a useful value of τ would be 0.4; this is the value we have used throughout our experiments.